felixmulder/felixmulder.github.io/writing/2022-03-10-Interviewing-as-a-Software-Engineer.md

 FIFO allows at most 300 enqueues per second - or at most 3000 messages when batching.

-An invariant of using a queue is that your consumer(s) only receive each message once.
-The drawback, being that scaling can be harder to achieve.
+Using a queue, you can think of your consumer(s) only receiving the message once.
+Due to how distributed systems work, however, this will be "at least once" and thus any action they take should be idempotent.
+A drawback to using queues is that scaling can be harder to achieve.

+Publish subscribe systems like Kafka, Kinesis or Google Pub/Sub have topics instead of queues.
 A topic is similar on the producer side.
 On the consumer side, each consumer receives all the messages from the topic.
 This is great if you need to do a number of different things per message that are orthogonal to each other.

 Topics scale by partition.
+Each partition can have one consumer per consumer group and thus your consumers can scale with the number of partitions.
-Typically you either decide statically how many partitions you will have, or the system scales the number of partitions based on e.g. consumer lag.
+Typically you decide statically how many partitions you will have, and can modify this if you see the need to scale the number of consumers based on e.g. consumer lag.
 A partition key can usually be manually determined, in our case study, we chose the component ID as the partition key.
-Each partition can have one consumer per consumer group and thus your consumers can scale with the number of partitions.
+The system then distributes your messages on the different partitions.
+Systems like Kafka guarantee ordering per-topic.

 A system like Kafka can typically process ~900k transactions per second on a single partition, depending of course on message size.